Esri/event-hub-sender/README.md

 ## Instructions

-1. Clone the repoin Visual Studio Code.
+1. Clone the repo in Visual Studio Code.
 2. Update the app.config file as follows:

     -	connectionString – Paste the complete connection string to your Event Hub.